 My dad, John Casey Toner, better known as Jack to his friends, died a couple of months shy of my twenty-fifth birthday.
 Though I was married with a toddler, I was still a daddy’s girl.
 It wasn’t really fair, I know.
 My sister is eight years older than me and had been surrounded by boys until my arrival.
 In fact, one of her favorite memories was when she and my brothers were sent off to stay with my cousins as they eagerly awaited the newest arrival in the family (me, coming in at number six).
 She asked my dad to please let her be the first to know if she had a new sister (for which she had been fervently praying) or another brother (to which she’d resigned herself).
 Upon my entrance into the world, my dad telephoned with the news.
 When my aunt excitedly answered the phone and asked the obvious question, he told her that he needed to speak with Mary Beth first.
 That was the kind of man he was.
 The simple, innocent promise made to an eight year old girl took precedence over all else.
 When you’re the baby girl in a family, it’s hard not to be spoiled.
 So, while my sister was relegated to the role of second mother to us all, including yet another little brother bringing up the rear, I happily assumed the role of the baby girl.

 My dad was a man of service.
-He served his country as an Army paratrooper during World War II with the legendary 101st Airborne Division Screaming Eagles, E Company (Easy Company, also depicted in the mini-series Band of Brothers) and then proudly served the citizens of Chicago as a member of the Chicago Police department for thirty years.
+He served his country as an Army paratrooper during World War II with the legendary 101st Airborne Division Screaming Eagles, E Company (Easy Company, also depicted in the mini-series Band of Brothers) and then proudly served the citizens of Chicago as a member of the Chicago Police Department for thirty years.
 It was during a dark time in his tenure as a police sergeant, that he showed us what it meant to be a man of honor, when he was callously used as a pawn in the infamously dirty politics of Cook County.

-In an effort to appear as though the States Attorney’s office was earning its keep and worthy of re-election, the Chicago Police Department was the target of a major shake-up.
+In an effort to appear as though the State’s Attorney’s office was earning its keep and worthy of re-election, the Chicago Police Department became the target of a major shake-up.
 My dad, along with two other Sergeants, faced criminal charges as a result.
 It wasn’t hard to figure out why these guys were the chosen.
 All three were veteran police officers with large families to support.
 None could afford to lose their jobs, their benefits, or their pensions.
 So the powers that be decided that these men would be willing to play ball.
 By leveling charges, they could put the squeeze on them to extract incriminating evidence against bigger game.
 Not a thought was wasted on the collateral damage inflicted.
 They didn’t know who they were dealing with, though.
-My father was a man of honor and integrity.
+My father was a man of integrity.
 He would not play their game and, instead, fought.
-And he found himself in for the fight of his life.
+And found himself in for the fight of his life.
 As my brother, Kevin, so eloquently put it, he was like an ice pick in a frozen ocean.
 He and my mom tried hard to protect my younger brother and me from the ugliness of the situation.
 But, it was impossible to keep us from seeing the front page of the newspapers or his face on the evening television news.
 It would have been like trying to hold back the sea with a fishing net.

 Sometimes, as I try to remember things about my parents, I find the memories slip away and remain veiled, dangling just on the periphery of my mind.
 But, one thing I will never forget was the image of my dad on the news, walking out after a long day in court, led by his attorney and surrounded by reporters with microphones shoved in his face.
 I remember he stopped and, with his sparkling blue eyes clearer than ever, simply said “I didn’t do anything wrong.”
 I cried.
 We tried to live our lives as normally as possible.
 Life was anything but normal, though.
 Our phones were tapped.
-He was stripped of his badge and his stripes in our home, in front of his children.
+He was stripped of his badge and his stripes in his home, in front of his children.
 But, still, he would not bend.

 Six long years later and after many appeals, he was fully exonerated, acquitted of all charges by a unanimous decision.
 I know deep, down, he was scared.
 But, he never showed his fear.
 He died at age sixty-four of a massive heart attack.
 The hardest thing about that for me, was just missing him so much.
 But, I’ve always been able to find peace and consolation in the fact that my whole family had been together just the day before, celebrating my son, Mike’s first birthday.
 A seemingly insignificant memory, but one of the few precious ones struggling to remain with me was when my little Mike rolled across the room in his baby walker, stopped next to my dad, who was relaxing in a chair, and stared intently at Grandpa, who finally said, “Do I owe you money?”
 It wasn’t an earth-shattering moment, but one I cherish.

 I’m thankful that he got to know me as an adult.
 And for the times, before I got married when he and I would impulsively drop into Kivlehan’s Innisfree Pub for a pint.
 And for the fact that his death was quick and painless.
 My dad left this earth on good terms with his family, his friends and God.
 And that is a gift.
 In the words of my brother, Paul, he was the greatest man I ever knew.
 At his funeral mass Paul recounted the many, many times my dad could be found in the yard throwing the ball around with one of the boys.
-And, as Paul fondly recalled, anytime we ever challenged ourselves, whether athletic or academic, no matter the outcome, our dad’s first question was always, “Did you try your best?
+And, as Paul fondly recalled, anytime we ever challenged ourselves, whether in the athletic or academic arena, no matter the outcome, our dad’s first question was always, “Did you try your best?
 Don’t you see?
 You’re already a winner.”

 My mother, Elizabeth Quinn Toner, known as Betty to her friends, was a blast.
 She kept us laughing with the crazy things that could only happen to her.
 We learned just how tough she was, though, after my father’s death, when she took up where he left off fighting the Chicago Police Board’s decision to revoke police officer widow’s pensions.
 It took a lot of courage for her to face the very intimidating Board, but she didn’t back down until the decision was reversed.
 And, for that, she became a hero to all widows of Chicago Police Officers.